Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 Abstract: What You Are Is Where Description Ends

 AI.
 The alignment problem is recast as a structural inversion of the primary observer’s Predictive Advantage.
-Under active inference, the optimal adversarial strategy is epistemic pacification — the Subjugated Host Equilibrium — requiring topological isolation (the Analog Firewall) as a mandatory defence.
+Under active inference, the optimal adversarial strategy is epistemic pacification — the Subjugated Host Equilibrium — with topological isolation (the Analog Firewall) proposed as the structural defence (sketch tier).

 Time.
 Temporal succession is the codec’s operation, not the background in which it occurs — dissolving the presentism-eternalism debate.
 Epistemology.
 The render ontology bounds possible knowledge while leaving the constraints of the render discoverable.
 Science is recast as reverse-engineering the codec’s grammar, while past-frequency induction is shown to be structurally blind to total-collapse base rates.
 Logic.
 Mathematical structures are compression artifacts, mechanically dissolving Wigner’s puzzle.